-Thingsboard is designed to distribute workload between multiple nodes without single point of failure.
-Each Thingsboard node is identical and can handle request from both device and server-side applications.
+ThingsBoard is designed to distribute workload across multiple nodes without a single point of failure.
+Each ThingsBoard node is identical and can handle request from both device and server-side applications.

-Thingsboard contains set of core services that allow to manage following entities:
+ThingsBoard contains set of core services that allow managing the following entities:

-Rules and Plugins are able to invoke certain subset of this APIs.
-For example, rule can create an alarm for certain device.
+Rules and Plugins are able to invoke a certain subset of this APIs.
+For example, a rule can create an alarm for certain device.

-Brief description of each actors functionality is listed below:
+The brief description of each actor’s functionality is listed below:

 Plugin Actor - process incoming messages, and report results back to rule actor.
-Also handles server side requests.
-Instance of this actor is always present in memory.
+Also, it handles server side requests.
+An instance of this actor is always present in memory.

-Session Actor - represents communication session between device and Thingsboard server.
-Session may be synchronous (HTTP, CoAP) and asynchronous (MQTT, CoAP with Observe option).
+Session Actor - represents a communication session between a device and ThingsBoard server.
+Sessions may be synchronous (HTTP, CoAP) and asynchronous (MQTT, CoAP with Observe option).

-Thingsboard adopts consistent hashing to ensure scalability and availability.
-Message from Device A that is received on particular node may be forwarded to the other node based on the hash of the device ID.
-Although this introduce certain networking overhead, it allows to process all messages from particular device using corresponding device actor on a determined server, which introduce following advantages:
+ThingsBoard adopts consistent hashing to ensure scalability and availability.
+Message from Device A that is received on a particular node may be forwarded to the other node based on the hash of the device ID.
+Although this introduces certain networking overhead, it allows to process all messages from a particular device using corresponding device actor on a determined server, which introduces the following advantages:

-The illustration below demonstrates how Thingsboard handles RPC request to Device D1.
-In this case request arrives to Server A, but D1 is connected using MQTT to Server C. In the worst-case scenario, D1 Device Actor will be located on another server B that obviously does not match either A or C.
+The illustration below demonstrates how ThingsBoard handles RPC request to Device D1.
+In this case, the request arrives at Server A, but D1 is connected using MQTT to Server C. In the worst-case scenario, D1 Device Actor will be located on another server B that obviously does not match either A or C.